Mango Sriracha Hummus

 An integral part of the Mediterranean and Middle Eastern Cuisine, Hummus is a dip, spread or sauce that traditionally is made from chickpeas, lemon, garlic and tahini.
 Made into a smooth paste or sauce depending how its going to be used, hummus these days is readily available in the supermarkets.

-The Main Ingredients are:
+The Main Ingredients For Hummus Are:

 - Boiled Chickpeas, the white variety